A1eNaz/Xenia-Settings/README.md

-# Xenia Config Settings for Games/Apps
+# Xenia Config Settings for Games

 Where do i obtain Game Patches from?
 - You can obtain Game [Patches](https://github.com/xenia-canary/game-patches/releases/latest/download/game-patches.zip) from here or from this [link.](https://github.com/xenia-canary/game-patches)